Symmetric Bipartite Graphs and Graphs with Loops: Introduction

+Given a symmetric bipartite graph $G$ with involution $\sigma$, the quotient graph $G/\sigma$ is clearly a graph-with-loops.
+To see how this process can be reversed, recall that for every simple graph $G$, there is a natural associated bipartite simple graph $\hat G$ called the \emph{bipartite double-cover} of $G$.
+The graph $\hat G$ is the \emph{tensor product} $G\times K_2$ of $G$ with the connected graph $K_2$ with 2 vertices; the vertex set of $G\times K_2$ is the Cartesian product of the vertices of $G$ and $K_2$, there are edges in $G\times K_2$ between $(a,0)$ and $(b,1)$ and between $(a,1)$ and $(b,0)$ if and only if there is an edge in $G$ between $a$ and $b$; see \cite{HIK}.
+By construction, $\hat G$ is bipartite and symmetric; the automorphism is the map $(a,x)\mapsto (a,1-x)$.
+When $G$ is a graph-with-loops, the above construction again produces a symmetric bipartite graph; each loop in $G$ produces just one edge in $G\times K_2$.
+Figure \ref{Fhex} shows the construction for the complete graph-with-loops $G$ on three vertices.

 Note that graphs-with-loops are a special family of multigraphs \cite{Diestel} and that for multigraphs, the \emph{degree} of a vertex is usually taken to be the number of edges incident to the vertex, with loops counted twice.
-We have the following straightforward generalisation of the Erd\H{o}s--Gallai Theorem.
-We postpone the proof of this theorem to the final section.

-\begin{theorem} Let $\emph{\d}=(d_1 ,\dots, d_n )$ be a sequence of nonnegative integers in decreasing order.
-Then $\emph{\d}$ is the sequence of vertex degrees of a graph-with-loops if and only if its sum is even and, for each integer $k$ with $1 \leq k \leq n$,
+For our purposes, a different definition of degree is more appropriate.
+We introduce the following definition.